Draw In Adobe Illustrator

 There are many drawing tools out there.
 I love to draw cartoon characters using Adobe Illustrator.
 While many prefer creating in Adobe Photoshop, Illustrator is my digital program of choice.
 Don’t get me wrong, just about all of Adobe’s Creative Cloud software is amazing.
 Just for digital drawing, nothing beats Adobe Illustrator.

-Adobe Illustrator is based on vector graphics, meaning it works with coordinates while Photoshop is a raster graphics program that works with pixels.
+Adobe Illustrator is one of the best SaaS tools based on vector graphics, meaning it works with coordinates while Photoshop is a raster graphics program that works with pixels.
 The benefit of working with a vector program like Illustrator is that your artwork can be scaled larger and not lose quality.
 If you enlarge a raster image it will look blurry or pixelated.

 In this tutorial we will cover the main drawing tools Adobe Illustrator offers such as the pencil, brush, pen, and vector shapes.